Birth Control and Sexual Health

 Note: External links will open in a new tab.

-Due to COVID precautions, all services below (unless indicated) are available by PHONE appointment.
+Due to COVID precautions, all services below (unless indicated) are available by VIRTUAL appointment.
 Please call SHS at 415-338-1251.

 - Birth Control